-- coordinating and overseeing the establishment of technical provisions, ensuring the appropriateness and quality of methodologies, assumptions and underlying data, - · issuing an opinion on the underwriting risk policy, - issuing an opinion on the adequacy of reinsurance arrangements, - contributing to an effective risk management system, especially in risk modelling.
+- · coordinating and overseeing the setting of technical provisions, ensuring the appropriateness and quality of methodologies, assumptions and underlying data; - issuing an opinion on the underwriting and reserving risk policy; - issuing an opinion on the adequacy of reinsurance arrangements; - contributing to an effective risk management system, especially in risk modelling.

-Details on duties, terms of reference, responsibilities and powers of the actuarial function holder, procedures, obligations, time limits and reporting distribution lists are set out in the Group's actuarial function policy.
+Details on duties, terms of reference, responsibilities and powers of the actuarial function holder, procedures, obligations, time limits and reporting distribution lists are governed by the actuarial function policy of the Group and that of each individual company.